10 Non-Toxic Cleaning Agents that are Everyday Products

 Do you opt for non-toxic cleaning agents whenever you shop for cleaning products?
 Are you aware of the dangers of toxic chemical-based cleaning products?

-Most households use chemical-based products rather than non-toxic cleaners to clean their home.
+Many households use toxic chemical-based products rather than non-toxic cleaners to clean their home.
 If you also do the same, your family is more exposed to dangerous chemicals that may harm your health.

 As per the American Lung Association, most ingredients of mainstream cleaning products can cause headaches, irritate eyes or throat, and even lead to respiratory problems and allergic reactions.

 Afraid to experience the same?
-Here are non-toxic cleaning agents to use at home.
+Here are ten non-toxic cleaning agents to use for cleaning your home.

 10 Non-Toxic Cleaning Agents

-You can use baking soda for many cleaning tasks: cleaning the oven (combined with water, salt, and water) and cleaning floors (mixed with a bit of water and scrub).
+You can use baking soda for many cleaning tasks: from cleaning the oven and stovetop in your kitchen to cleaning the bathtubs and toilets in your bathrooms.

-Baking soda can also clean stains on clothes (put it on wet clothes and leave it overnight).
+Baking soda can also clean stains on clothes by soaking them in water and baking soda overnight.

 White vinegar is not only beneficial for cooking.
 The acid properties of the solution make it a versatile cleaner and disinfectant.

-You can use them to clean the windows and fridge, eliminate mold, and remove stains on the sink, bath, and other surfaces.
+You can use it to clean the windows and fridge, eliminate mold, and remove stains on the sink, bath, and other surfaces.

-Hydrogen Peroxide is widely used in healthcare facilities.
-However, did you know that it’s one the best non-toxic cleaning products ever made?
+Hydrogen Peroxide is widely used in healthcare facilities and at home for cuts and open wounds.
+However, did you know it’s one the best non-toxic cleaning products ever made?
+It can clean countertops, kitchen sinks, sponges, bathroom floors, and other areas of your home.

 Hydrogen Peroxide deodorizers, disinfects, and clean surfaces.
 It’s also anti-fungal, antibacterial, anti-mildew, and anti-mold.